"I used to go and play badminton with my dad"

 The three-tiered racial structure, saw Asians categorised as the ‘middlemen.’
-They sat between the dominant, Upper White colonisers, with the Black Africans taking up the bottom position of the hierarchy.
+They sat between the dominant, upper white colonisers, with the black Africans taking up the bottom position in the hierarchy.

 “We use to have segregation in Uganda because Uganda was under the British Empire.
 They use to call it a protectorate.
 And there were schools for whites, blacks and Asians.

 RK Chauhan, a former employee with the RAF says despite there being harmony amongst the different ethnicities in Kenya, it was very “compartmentalised.”

 Hence, the different ethnicities all led separate lives with the white/European community, living an “exclusive life.”

 Sharing similar sentiments, Hardyal Singh Matharu who use to live in Uganda felt eventually they were “conditioned to accepting it as it was.”

 Even though the British were seen as the highest class, by the 1940s and early 1950s, South Asians had begun to establish themselves in business and commercial trade.